FelipeG2000/vue-spacex-app/README.md

 ### 📄 File: .github/workflows/deploy-frontend.yml

 This pipeline ensures the frontend is automatically updated in production with every change pushed to the main branch, enabling seamless continuous integration with AWS.

+> Note: This CI/CD pipeline assumes that the ECS Cluster, Task Definition, and Service have been pre-configured (either manually via the AWS Console or through Infrastructure as Code).
+The aws ecs update-service command will trigger a new deployment using the latest Docker image from Amazon ECR.

 ## 🧼 Future Improvements
 - Add unit tests for core components